|

 equipment.
 The random battle encounters are still included in FFIII, though

+fleeing from a battle can be tricky.
 While the battle system is fun and enjoyable, it's not very fast-paced

 and it's easy to get impatient with it.
 Another interesting feature is